-Jacob Browning is a postdoc in NYU’s Department of Computer Science working on the philosophy of AI.
+Jacob Browning is a postdoc in NYU’s Computer Science Department working on the philosophy of AI.

 “Mindless learning.”
 The phrase looks incoherent — how could there be learning without a learner?

 Learning — broadly defined as improving at solving a given task over time — seems to require some conscious agent reflecting on what is happening, drawing out connections and deciding what strategies will work better.
 Contrary to intuition, learning is possible in the absence of any thought or even the capacity to think — agentless, mindless learning.
 In fact, this kind of learning is central to contemporary artificial intelligence.

 Tracing a history of the idea of mindless learning can replace our anthropocentric intuitions about learning and thinking with an awareness of the different ways — both natural and artificial — that problems can be solved.
 It can also reshape our sense of what is capable of learning, and the benefits attached to non-human kinds of learning.

 As it is commonly understood, thinking is a matter of consciously trying to connect the dots between ideas.
 It’s only a short step for us to assume that thinking must precede learning, that we need to consciously think something through in order to solve a problem, understand a topic, acquire a new skill or design a new tool.
 This assumption — an assumption shared by early AI researchers — suggests that thinking is the mechanism that drives learning.
 Learning depends on reasoning, our capacity to detect the necessary connections — causal, logical and mathematical — between things.

 Think of how someone learns to grasp a few geometric proofs about the length of lines and then the area of squares, moving and turning imaginary shapes in their head until they discern how the pieces relate.
 Identifying the essential features of lines and squares allows them to draw out necessary connections between other shapes and their interrelations — using old rules to generate novel inferences about circles, triangles and a host of irregular shapes.